google/orbax/orbax/g3doc/checkpoint.md

 Both `save_kwargs` and `restore_kwargs` are nested dictionaries where the top-level keys correspond to the items to be checkpointed.
-The values are dictionaries of optional arguments that are provided to the `Checkpointer` as keyword arguments.
+The values are dictionaries of optional arguments that are provided to the `CheckpointHandler` as keyword arguments.

 Other APIs include: